 When taking a Mediterranean cruise, Greece is one of the first destinations to come to mind for its temperate climate, coastal views, crystal blue waters, and ancient history in every city along every alleyway.
 The port of Rhodes is centrally located for exploring Old Town, and can be a busy port during peak seasons.
 The port services international traffic exclusively such as yachts, cruises to Rhodes, Greece or ports in Turkey.

-For a peek into a modern luxury experience, don’t miss New Town, which offers higher-end hotels and beautiful beach resorts for travelers who enjoy activities like paragliding, windsurfing, and swimming.
+Don’t miss New Town, which offers higher-end hotels and beautiful beach resorts for travelers who enjoy activities like paragliding, windsurfing, and swimming.
 Rhodes is world-famous for the Colossus, one of the Seven Wonders of the Ancient World, which was destroyed by an earthquake in 226 BCE but remains a hot topic for visitors.
 Scholars debate where this incredible monument of victory over Cyprus may have once stood.

 A Rhodes, Greece cruise makes for a perfect summer destination, famous for a dynamic nightlife intermixed with ancient history.
 Old Town was declared a UNESCO World Heritage site in 1988, making it a protected and preserved memorial to antiquity.
-Rhodes is known not only for its beach resorts, but the careful melding of ancient ruins and medieval castles alongside the modern.
+Rhodes is known not only for its beach resorts, but the careful melding of ancient ruins and medieval castles alongside the modern architecture.

 Take an hour-long drive outside of Rhodes and you’ll stumble into the city of Lindos, a literal city on a hill, where you’ll find yourself surrounded by white houses and a view of the Acropolis of Lindos.
 When you climb the steep footpath of the Acropolis, be prepared for a breathtaking view —a medley of cypress trees, homes, shops, and a turquoise blue coast will surround you.